SilverBirchh/tier-one-run-club/src/content/blog/barca-race-review.md

 ### Pre-Race

 We flew into Barcelona on March 8, which gave us plenty of time to go to the expo, do a shakeout run, and see some tourist sights.
-Barcelona is a fantastic city.
+Barcelona is a superb city.
 We visited the Sagrada Família, La Rambla, and the Arc de Triomf.

 Unfortunately, it was pouring rain on Saturday.
 The 5 km shakeout run was wet, but everyone was in high spirits.
 The website suggests signing up for this run, but plenty of people just showed up and joined in.